 In order for electricity to flow, there needs to be a conductive path connecting the positive end of a battery to the negative end.
 This is called a closed circuit.
-Along the way, the electricity can flow through things like lights (to make them light up), or motors (to make them spin).
+Along the way, the electricity can flow through things like lights (to make them light up).
 Figure 1 shows a photo of a playdough circuit powering an LED (which stands for "light-emitting diode" and is a type of tiny lightbulb found in many electronic devices) with a battery pack.

 Figure 1.
 A closed circuit with a battery pack and an LED.
 The yellow arrows represent the flow of electricity.
 The electricity can flow through the playdough because playdough is a conductor.

 If there is not a complete path through which electricity can flow, it is called an open circuit.
 In an open circuit, the path that electricity follows has been broken somehow.
 This means that there is no way for electricity to flow in a complete loop, and the LED does not light up.
 Figure 2 shows a picture of an open circuit.

 Figure 2.
 A picture of an open circuit.
 Since there is no complete path for electricity to flow, the LED does not light up.